NOAA-EMC/rrfs-workflow/doc/build_and_run.md

 # 1. Build
 `git clone -b rrfs-mpas-jedi --recursive git@github.com:NOAA-EMC/rrfs-workflow.git`

-`cd sorc` and run the following command to build the system:
+`cd rrfs-workflow/sorc` and run the following command to build the system:
 ```
 build.all
 ```

 The above script compiles WPS, MPAS, MPASSIT, RDASApp and UPP simultaneously.
-Build logs for each component can be found under the current directory:
+Build logs for each component can be found under sorc/:
 ```
 log.build.mpas
 log.build.rdas